 “I recognize without hesitation that Judges do and must legislate, but they can do so only interstitially; they are confined from molar to molecular motions.”

 Justice Oliver Wendell Holmes Jr., Southern Pacific Co. v.
 Jensen, 244 US 205 at Page 221.

-“Though the function of the Courts is only to expound the law and not to legislate, nonetheless the legislature cannot be asked to sit to resolve the difficulties in the implementation of its intention and the spirit of the law.
-In such circumstances, it is the duty of the Court to mould or creatively interpret the legislation by liberally interpreting the statute.”
+“Though the function of Courts is only to expound the law and not to legislate, nonetheless Legislature cannot be asked to sit to resolve the difficulties in the implementation of its intention and the spirit of the law.
+In such circumstances, it is the duty of Court to mould or creatively interpret the legislation by liberally interpreting the statute.”

-All this has led to the Theory of Creative Interpretation, reiterated in Elphinstone Spining and Weaving Co.
+All this has led to ‘theory of creative interpretation’, reiterated in Elphinstone Spining and Weaving Co.
 Ltd., (2001) 4 SCC 139.
-Instances of creative interpretation are when the Court looks at both the literal language as well as the purpose or object of the statute in order to better determine what the words used by the draftsman of legislation mean.
+Instances of creative interpretation are when Court looks at both the literal language as well as the purpose or object of the statute in order to better determine what the words used by the draftsman of legislation mean.
 In D.R.
-Venkatachalam, (1977) 2 SCC 273 an early instance of this is found in the Concurring Judgment of Beg J.
+Venkatachalam, (1977) 2 SCC 273 an early instance of this is found in the concurring Judgment of Beg J.

 Indeed, the modern trend in U.K. and Australia is to examine text as well as context, and object or purpose as well as literal meaning [See, Oliver Ashworth Ltd. v.
 Ballard Ltd., 2 All ER 791; R. (Quintavalle) v.
 Secretary of State for Health, 2 All ER 113; CIC Insurance Limited v.
 Bankstown Football Club Limited, F.C.
 (1997) 187 CLR 384, High Court of Australia].